jogkunal5/ChatsApp/README.md

 # ChatsApp
-Real-time chatting application on NodeJS in WhatsApp like user interface
+Real-time chatting application on NodeJS in WhatsApp like user interface.

+# Technologies
+NodeJS
+JavaScript
+CSS